unpoly/unpoly/src/unpoly/pages/partials/partial-example.md

-Identify fragments that are expensive to render on the server, but not immediately required.
+Identify fragments that are expensive to render on the server, but aren't immediately required.
 For example, you may have a large navigation menu that only appears once the user clicks a menu icon:

 ```html